bitchwhocodes/ParsonsArduinoWorkshop/README.md

 +
 Make an indicator of your choice - that based on the temperature, will light up leds or move something via a servo.

+# Day 3

+# Day 4

+# Day 5
+Today we will be making our own touch pad sensors using materials like velostat and then connecting those up to Unity via Socket.I0

+This [video](https://channel9.msdn.com/Blogs/raw-tech/Electronics-for-the-Uninitiated--Creating-your-own-Touch-Sensor) shows you the basics of making your own touch sensor.